Squround

-A squround is a container whose shape is between a square and a round tub.
+A squround or scround is a container with a shape between a square and a round tub.
 It resembles an oval but is sometimes closer to a rectangle with rounded corners.
 These allow the contents to be easily scooped out of the container.
 The name is a portmanteau for "square round" (cartons), referring to a compromise between a square and a round carton.
-It is also sometimes known as the scround.

-"Squround" can apply to shapes of things other than tubs: Watches, swimming pools, bottles, etc.
+As an adjective, squround has been applied to other objects, such as watches or swimming pools.

+Usage within food packaging

 Ice cream squround containers

 The term applies mostly to ice cream packaging design, where the switch to a squround from paperboard bricks, cylindrical half-gallons and other containers is motivated by consumer preference, as well as cost effectiveness.
 These packages are more rectangular than square, but the side edges are rounded, while top and bottom surfaces are completely flat.
 Squround packaging affords some of the consumer appeal of traditional cylindrical packaging, while also packing tightly like brick-shaped square cartons.

 The container is usually made of paperboard but can have thermoformed or injection molded plastic components.
 There is usually a separate lid made of paperboard, plastic, or both.

 It offers several advantages over other ice cream packages: